 HTTP Event Collector stores its settings on your Splunk server in two .conf files: inputs.conf and outputs.conf.
 This topic covers HTTP Event Collector-specific settings in these files.

 For general information about the inputs.conf and outputs.conf files in their entirety, see the following topics:

 This topic contains the following sections:

 Settings related to token management are stored in the inputs.conf file.
 While, in most cases, you edit inputs.conf in the $SPLUNK_HOME/etc/system/local directory, for HTTP Event Collector, you should edit $SPLUNK_HOME/etc/apps/splunk_httpinput/local/inputs.conf.
 If the local directory doesn't yet exist, create it in the location indicated in the path.
-If the inputs.conf file doesn't exist, copy it from $SPLUNK_HOME/etc/apps/splunk_httpinput/default and edit the copied file, but do not directly edit the file in the default directory.
+If the inputs.conf file doesn't exist, create a new version of the file in the local directory and then modify the values there, but do not directly edit the file in the default directory.
 No matter how many inputs.conf files a Splunk Enterprise instance has and where they reside, Splunk Enterprise combines all their settings, using the rules of location precedence, as described in "Configuration file precedence".

 You can specify whether settings apply globally (to all tokens) or to specific tokens: